noahehall/theBookOfNoah/0current/proxy/haproxy.md

 ### global

-- global: process wide security and performance tuning at a low level
+- global: Parameters are process-wide and often OS-specific
-  - all about sizing and resources
-  - other sections describe traffic and processing rules
+  - process management and security
+  - performance tuning
+  - presetenv: set env var X to default Y, if X exists, it is not overwritten
+  - setenv: force env var X to Y
+  - set-var: sets process-wide var X to expression Y
+  - set-var-fmt: set var X to string Y
+  - stats maxconn: increase the stats maxconn to more than the default 10

 ### admin